BTBoston/test1/README.md

 - `proposal.md` — the final 1,200-word policy proposal
 - `references.md` — full reference list in RMIT Harvard style
-- `figures/` — optional visuals used in the proposal, if applicable

 ## Topic